pbs-assess/git-course/README.md

 You will then have all the files from this **git-course** repository on your computer.

 From the [GitHub glossary](https://help.github.com/articles/github-glossary/#repository): "A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private."

-## Random notes/ideas - Andy just posting them here for now as think of them
+If you want Potentially <a href="http://www.sciencedirect.com/science/article/pii/S0169534715002906">useful reference</a> about code in ecology.

-Potentially <a href="http://www.sciencedirect.com/science/article/pii/S0169534715002906">useful reference</a> about code in ecology.
+## Summary of most common commands